 Paleo-friendly meals from Sun Basket can be easily modified to be Whole30-friendly (in all likelihood this will require simply leaving out honey or maple syrup as a sweetener for a few dishes).

-Sun Basket isn’t absolutely perfect for Whole30, as meals can’t be guaranteed to be 100% compliant, but it’s pretty darn close.
+Sun Basket isn’t absolutely perfect as a Whole30 meal delivery service, since meals can’t be guaranteed to be 100% compliant, but it’s pretty darn close.
 With just a few tiny modifications here and there, you’ll be in the green!

 Plus, all ingredients are sustainably sourced, grass-fed, organic, and GMO-free!